Chlorophyll-a Mapping and Prediction in the Mar Menor Lagoon Using C2RCC-Processed Sentinel 2 Imagery: Experiments

 The procedure followed to train the models consists on an iterative process in which there is a preliminary training, an hyperparameter selection phase, and a final training and evaluation.

-The preliminary training stage began with setting the model parameters to their default values, removing missing entries, and training with a 5-fold stratified cross-validation scheme.
-Stratification was guided by an auxiliary variable, ``High\_Chl'', in order to enforce a uniform distribution of samples with high Chl-a concentrations, since these were scarce in the dataset and a purely random split could otherwise lead to poor performance.
-Using this cross-validation setup (described in more detail in the final training phase), the top 10 performing datasets were selected for each processing method.
-This was based only on the highest R$^2$ and RMSE values.
+The preliminary training stage began with setting the model parameters to their default values, removing missing entries on the datasets, and training with a 5-fold stratified cross-validation scheme.
+Using this cross-validation setup (described in more detail in the final training phase), the top ten performing datasets were selected for each processing method.
+This was based only on the highest R$^2$ and Root Mean Squared Logarithmic Error (RMSLE) values.
 This means that, across all the algorithms, the best one determines whether a dataset is selected or not.
-The best results in this stage range from an $R^2$ of approximately 0.8 in the superficial layer to 0.6 in the deepest one.

-After preliminary training, hyperparameter optimization was performed using the Optuna framework \cite{akiba2019optuna}, which allows to create a ``study'' instance to optimize an objective function for a particular metric specified by the user.
-The framework also allows users to select a range of possible values for the hyperparameters, depending on whether the values are integers, floats, or categorical.
-The output of this process is a file for each depth containing the optimal parameters for each dataset and model pair.